 At The Break Of Dawn is a direct sequel to the first game, created for Magical Girl Game Jam 4.
 Out of the blue, Sakura asks for Gina’s help, and this time it’s not dark monsters that are hunting magical girls.
 This game was conceived soon after the first, but not actually made until a year later.
 It’s larger in scope than the first game and although it’s not perfect it improves upon it in almost every way.

 The Crystal Tower is a Christmas special starring Gina and Sakura, set during and initially released in December 2021.
 It’s somewhere between a parody, homage, or adaptation of a classic Christmas movie.
 Like the main entries in the series, it is a first-person shooter with the addition of dialogue sequences, animated cutscenes, and other interactive and cinematic segments.
-Although the initial release is very rough and missing a lot, it was improved for 2022 and the plan is to keep coming back and adding a little more.
+Although the initial release was very rough and missing a lot, it was improved for 2022 and the plan is to keep coming back and adding a little more.

 See Who I Am is set in the same universe as the other games but focuses on different characters.
 It is a visual novel that explores transgender themes against the backdrop of the magical girl genre.
 Though set in late 2021, it was created in late 2022 for Magical Girl Game Jam 6.
 It’s a short, simple game created in a limited amount of time with a deliberately constrained scope.
 Notably, it’s the first visual novel I’ve actually finished, and the first CommonCore-based game with a web playable release.